 Does acupuncture hurt?
 If so, how much does it hurt?

-Everybody who has received an acupuncture treatment has an opinion on how much acupuncture hurts.
-Hopefully, I can set the record straight for you.
+Everybody who has received acupuncture has an opinion on how much it hurts.
+Hopefully, this will set the record straight.

 When you receive acupuncture at Meridian Healing Centre, Dr Wilson will do all that is possible to administer the acupuncture with as little pain as possible.
-Before your first acupuncture treatment, Dr Wilson will ask you if you have an issue with needles or if it is your first time receiving an acupuncture treatment.
-He will do his best to adjust the acupuncture treatment protocol to suit your needs.
-Dr Wilson intends to treat his acupuncture patients when they are fear or worry free.
+Before your first acupuncture session, Dr Wilson will ask you if you have an issue with needles or if it is your first time receiving an acupuncture.
+If necessary, he will do his best to adjust the acupuncture protocol to suit your needs.